fhiso/legacy-format/data-model.md

 ### LANG   {#LANG}

-The name of the language used in a communication or transmission of information.
+Language: the name of the language used in a communication or transmission of information.

 Contexts
 :   .`[HEAD]`.`[LANG]`